Rasaq Malik

-Rasaq Malik Gbolahan is a Nigerian poet and essayist.
+Rasaq Malik Gbolahan (born 1992) is a Nigerian poet and essayist.
 With Ọ̀rẹ́dọlá Ibrahim, Malik is the co-founder of Àtẹ́lẹwọ́, the first digital journal devoted to publishing works written in the Yorùbá language.
 He was the founding Editor-in-Chief of Agbowó.
+Rasaq Malik Gbolahan is the Author of "No Home in This Land” and “The Other Names of Grief”.

 Education

-Malik earned his bachelor's and master's degrees in English Language at the University of Ibadan, Nigeria in 2013 and 2017 respectively.
+Malik earned his bachelor's and master's degrees in English Language at the University of Ibadan, Nigeria in 2013 and 2017, respectively.
+Malik is currently completing his doctoral study in literary and cultural studies in the Department of English at the University of Nebraska–Lincoln.